amacleod144/F2F-SearchBot/README.md

 Many alternatives exist for adding up deck values based on American prices, but none for Canadian.
 Canadian Magic card prices are generally set by the largest online retailer of Magic cards in Canada, facetofacegames.com.
 This bot takes as input a list of cards, accesses their site, and returns a total price.
-Python bot to find total deck prices for Magic the Gathering